Table of Contents[Hide][Show]

 When combined with salt, brewers yeast helps create that sought after, savory flavor, This is known as “umami,” or the fifth taste.
-It is this flavor that makes slowly simmered stews, broths and to a lesser extent meat stocks, and other such dishes so delicious to our senses and stomachs.
+It is this flavor that makes slowly simmered stews, bone broths and to a lesser extent meat stocks, and other such dishes so delicious to our senses and stomachs.

 Given the costs and concerns around brewers (and nutritional) yeast, and the availability of grass-fed organ meats, especially liver, it makes sense to stick with nutrient-dense animal foods or other 100% natural animal and plant-based supplements as much as possible over a possibly contaminated albeit “natural” supplement like brewers yeast.

-If you do choose to use these supplements, it is best to find one that:
+If you do choose to use these supplements, the best nutritional brewers yeast has the following characteristics.

 - It contains no gluten or GMOs.

 - Has no added/synthetic B12.

 - Contains only natural folate (no folic acid, aka synthetic folate).

 - Is manufactured, processed, and handled to preserve the heat sensitive nutrients.

 - Packaged to protect the yeast from light (such as using drum drying instead of spray drying).

 - Low temperature processed to minimize glutamate (MSG) content.

 - Is free of any other fillers or additives (rice flours, etc.).

 What will you decide … to yeast or not to yeast?